 Randy L. Buckner

 Randy Buckner received his BA in Psychology and his PhD in Neurosciences from Washington University in St. Louis.
-He is an Investigator with the Howard Hughes Medical Institute, a member of the Center for Brain Science, and faculty of the Athinoula A. Martinos Center for Biomedical Imaging at the Massachusetts General Hospital / Harvard Medical School.
+He is a member of the Center for Brain Science at Harvard University, and the Director of the Psychiatric Neuroimaging Research Division and faculty of the Athinoula A. Martinos Center for Biomedical Imaging at the Massachusetts General Hospital / Harvard Medical School.

 |Courses Taught :||Psych 1352, 2351|